kmcd14/ProgrammingDA-project/README.md

 <img src='images/repository.PNG'>

 <br>

-<li>Under clone, copy the repository address, as seen in the above picture, using either SSH or HTTPS</li>
+li>Under clone, copy the repository address, as seen in the above picture, using either SSH or HTTPS</li>
-<li> Open your teminal.</li>
+<li> Open your terminal.</li>
-<li> Naviagte to the location where you want to store the cloned directory.</li>
+<li> Navigate to the location where you want to store the cloned directory.</li>
 <li>In the terminal type the command:

 <br>

     $git clone git@github.com:kmcd14/ProrgrammingDA-project.git

 </li>
 <li>Press enter.
-The cloned reposistory is now on your machine.
+The cloned repository is now on your machine.
 </li>
 </ol>